 Feeling hungry?
 These recipes will see you through the week…

-Michelle says: “This salad takes just 10 minutes to pull together and you’ll have a satisfying meal with salty chorizo flavour to tuck into at lunch.”
+Michelle and Becky say: “This salad takes just 10 minutes to pull together and you’ll have a satisfying meal with salty chorizo flavour to tuck into at lunch.”

-Michelle says: “Peppery watercress and radish combine with omega 3-rich mackerel in this easy salad.
+Michelle and Becky say: “Peppery watercress and radish combine with omega 3-rich mackerel in this easy salad.
 Beetroot adds a bit of sweetness.
 Serve with a slice of rye bread, if you like.”

-Michelle says: “If you’re feeling sniffly or it’s a chilly day, pack yourself a large serving of this fiery, orange soup – delicious with a sprinkle of pumpkin seeds on top.”
+Michelle and Becky say: “If you’re feeling sniffly or it’s a chilly day, pack yourself a large serving of this fiery, orange soup – delicious with a sprinkle of pumpkin seeds on top.”

-Michelle says: “Spiralizers are now fairly cheap to buy and they can turn a single courgette into a bowlful of noodle-length ribbons.
+Michelle and Becky say: “Spiralizers are now fairly cheap to buy and they can turn a single courgette into a bowlful of noodle-length ribbons.
 Just add avocado when you’re ready to eat.”

-Michelle says: “If your stamina is flagging, you might need to up the protein and iron in your diet, and these koftas are the perfect way to do so.”
+Michelle and Becky say: “If your stamina is flagging, you might need to up the protein and iron in your diet, and these koftas are the perfect way to do so.”